jonathanbutler7/landscaping/README.md

 ## What is this?

 This is a database I am building with PostgreSQL and Node for a fictitious landscaping company, Los Angeles Landscaping & Gardening.
-The database has four endpoints, `/customers`, `/workers`, and `/orders`, and `/login`.
+The database has four endpoints, `/customers`, `/workers`, and `/login`.

 It will serve as the backend for a fullstack project which includes a modern landing page (which captures customer info for `/customers`), a customer-facing order page where customers may view services and pricing and place an order (`/orders`), and a worker-facing order page where workers may view orders currently in the database.

-The `/login` endpoint will store encrypted passwords for each customer and worker and will use JWT to authenticate sessions.

 ## Why build this?